Mattytomo365/Hospitality-Sales-Forecasting-Platform/README.md

 ## Overview

-This my capstone project i will be completing during the final year of my degree.
+**Note this project is on hold whilst I complete my `Comparative-Forecasting-Analysis` capstone project, findings will inform the implemented machine learning model utilised within this project**

 It is a full stack Angular & .NET web application powered by regression models to accurately forecast restaurant sales and surface insights to improve inventory & staffing decisions.